Meredith Grey: Storylines and characteristics

 After Derek's death, Meredith returns to Grey Sloan Memorial to inform the others of his passing.
 Following the funeral service, Meredith impulsively packs up her belongings and leaves with the children to an undisclosed location.
 Months pass by while her friends and family are unaware of her whereabouts.
 Eventually, parallels show similarities in Meredith's and Ellis' lives: both have lost the love of their life, both run away from Seattle following their loss, and both eventually give birth to a daughter.
 Meredith names her newborn daughter Ellis after her mother.
 Having listed Alex as her emergency contact, he meets her at the hospital after delivering baby Ellis.
 With the support of Alex, Meredith returns to Seattle with the children and is later appointed Chief of General Surgery by Bailey.
-She sells the "dream house" and moves back to her mother's house, having purchased it back from Alex, and now lives there with Maggie and Amelia Shepherd, her sister-in-law.
+She sells the "dream house" and moves back to her mother's house, having purchased it back from Alex, and lives there with Maggie and Amelia Shepherd (Caterina Scorsone), her sister-in-law.
 The three are pushed to learn how to more effectively communicate, support one another, and functionally live as sisters.

 Having settled back into life in Seattle, Meredith hosts a dinner party and at the party, Callie brings her new girlfriend, who is revealed to be Penny, the intern who worked on Derek at the hospital the night he died.
 Later at the event, Meredith finds out Penny will be joining her at Grey Sloan Memorial.
 Meredith is forced to work with Penny, and over time, decides to effectively train her to be a better surgeon.
 Meredith eventually forgives Penny, who becomes her favorite resident.
 Alex and Meredith continue their close, sibling-like relationship of being each other's "person", despite Jo's displeasure and inability to understand their closeness.
 He supports her when she is violently attacked by a disoriented patient, and she supports him through his legal difficulties.
 Alex initiates a weekly family waffle breakfast on Sundays, where he makes waffles for everyone in the house.

 Meredith recovers enough to start seeing Nathan Riggs (Martin Henderson), Owen Hunt's former best friend, although their relationship is complicated by the fact that Maggie confesses to Meredith that she has feelings for Riggs.
 Additionally, Meredith is not ready to declare their relationship formally or publicly.
-Eventually, she accepts her relationship with Riggs, but it's complicated again by the unexpected return of Owen's sister, Megan Hunt, Riggs' fiancée.
+Eventually, she accepts her relationship with Riggs, but it's complicated again by the unexpected return of Owen's sister, Megan Hunt (Abigail Spencer), Riggs' fiancée.
 Meredith finds herself in another love triangle when Megan rejects Riggs because he is still in love with Meredith, but Meredith pushes them to be together.